potzes/Product-Inventory/README.md

 # Product-Inventory

-A program that allows user to add, search, and track products in their inventory.
+A CLI program built using C language that allows user to add, search, and track products in their inventory.

 ## Main Features